harryprayiv/talosEnv/Journal.md

 Right now, I am still at the point where I am still soaking in info, prodding and poking, and prototyping.
 Using the power of Nix flakes, I plan to eventually have the capability to get a whole cluster up and running in seconds using one command to flash and provision a whole custom Pi5 Image with an NVME drive via PXEboot.

 I am also looking into replacing my entire Synology NAS with a Rook CEPH storage cluster but I also hear of "Longhorn" which also does distributed storage.
+That won't happen for a while, though.
+90 TB is no joke to move around.

 The other reason I want to learn all of this is for the purposes of SAAS.
 I am in the process of creating a full open source retail infrastructure for enterprise use written in Nix, with a Haskell Servant back end, and Purescript front end.
 I had planned to do this with a simple x86 machine runing a custon NixOS.
 However, it seems like multiple compute modules in a cluster would be vastly easier to manage while also being lower power, higher security, high availability, scaleable, self-healing, and perhaps even more capable.
 I could run my app in images on a cluster which would allow all kinds of extra capability.
 I am still researching how I could deliver the binaries for this app with this new infrastructure but even if it meant that I'd have to run the app as a (lightweight) NixOS VM on Talos seems really powerful.
 The decentralized nature of K8S as well as the minimalist nature of Talos promises to make no-downtime upgrades relatively painless.